UVADS/DS-3001/README.md

 What is Data Science, why is it becoming so important and what is needed to be successful in this field?
 We will explore these questions throughout the course through a variety of topics with data always at the center.
 In all things, we focus on creative thinking, not blind implementation.
 If you cannot answer why you are doing something, not only will you discover no new knowledge but you will also create new problems versus solving them.

 The course centers on lab-based work and employs a team-based pedagogy, meaning much of the work in the course can and should be completed in collaboration with your classmates.
 Though very applied, we also include theoretical content and will have discussion sessions depending on the topic for any given week.
-Much of the class is also "flipped" meaning lecture is limited and practice is emphasized.

 I am also aware that students come from different backgrounds and have a variety of skillsets that they bring to the class.
 There will be plenty of opportunities for those that would like to take advantage of extra discussions during office hours, TA support sessions, and team-based work that is designed in such a way that we can all learn from each other.